MachinisteWeb/node-atlas/README.md

-# NodeAtlas Website #
+# NodeAtlas Website and API #

-Version : 2.0.0
+- NodeAtlas Website : 2.0.0

-NodeAtlas Version minimale : 2.0.x.
+- NodeAtlas API : 2.0.0

 **For an international version of this README.md, [see below](#international-version).**